Peril

 - Heating and Air-Conditioning System Malfunction

-- HO-3 Policy: This type of policy is referred to as extended or all-risk coverage and covers all perils except those specifically excluded in the policy.
-Perils commonly excluded from homeowner’s insurance policies include:
+- HO-3: This is referred to as extended or all-risk protection and covers all except those specifically excluded in the policy.
+Commonly excluded from homeowner's plans are:

 - Flood